 Brand building: Magazine issues are simply more impressive than HTML content.
 Because readers associate magazines with high quality, curated content, they will think better of your brand if they understand that the content on your website originated in a magazine format.
 The cost of putting a few years worth of back issues on your website is minimal, and the boost it will give your brand is more than enough reason to digitize at least a part of your back issue archive.

-Traffic generation: Web magazines and magazine subscription websites generate pages with unique URLs that can be indexed by the search engines if you allow it.
+Traffic generation: Magazine subscription websites with web magazines generate pages with unique URLs that can be indexed by the search engines if you allow it.
 With your digital magazine archives online and findable, your editors can create blog posts that reference and link to back issue content in a valuable way.
 More findable content almost always equals more website traffic.
 And even though you may not be making extra money on back issue page views, most digital magazine archive-generated arrivals will also produce cross readership of your current HTML content.

-Lead generation: Even if you choose to make your back issue archives completely free in an online magazine library, creating digital magazines can provide a reason for new users to visit your website and register for your email newsletters and free downloads.
-A visit to a digital magazine back issue is also a great opportunity to let users subscribe to notifications about future releases of new digital magazine editions.
+Lead generation: Even if you choose to make your back issue archives completely free in a web magazine library, creating HTML-based magazines can provide a reason for new users to visit your website and register for your email newsletters and free downloads.
+A visit to a digital magazine back issue is also a great opportunity to let users subscribe to notifications about future releases of issues.